-Chestnut Hill College offers an Associate of Science with a concentration in Life Sciences (AS), a Bachelor of Science (BS) in Biology, a Bachelor of Arts (BA) in Biology, a Bachelor of Science (BS) in Forensic Biology, a Bachelor of Science (BS) in Mo-lecular Biology, a Bachelor of Science (BS) in Environmental Science, a Bachelor of Science (BS) in Chemistry, a Bachelor of Science (BS) in Biochemistry, a Bachelor of Science (BS) in Forensic Chemistry, a Bachelor of Science (BS) in Health Sciences, and a Bachelor of Science (BS) in Exercise Science.
-A Bachelor of Science (BS) in Psychology is also offered, along with a Combined Program in Counseling Psychology (Bachelor of Science and Master of Science).
+Chestnut Hill College offers an Associate of Science with a concentration in Life Sciences (AS), a Bachelor of Science (BS) in Biology, a Bachelor of Arts (BA) in Biology, a Bachelor of Science (BS) in Forensic Biology, a Bachelor of Science (BS) in Molecular Biology, a Bachelor of Science (BS) in Environmental Science, a Bachelor of Science (BS) in Chemistry, a Bachelor of Science (BS) in Biochemistry, a Bachelor of Science (BS) in Forensic Chemistry, a Bachelor of Science (BS) in Health Sciences, and a Bachelor of Science (BS) in Exercise Science.
+A Bachelor of Arts (BA) in Psychology is also offered, along with a Combined Program in Counseling Psychology (Bachelor of Art and Master of Science).
 In addition, the Center offers minors in Biology, Chemistry, Environmental Science, Exercise Science, Health Sciences, Molecular Biology, and Psychology.
-Interested students should contact Dr. Karen Wendling, Room 545, St. Joseph Hall.
-Telephone: 215.248.7080.
-Email: wendlingk@chc.edu.
+Interested students should contact Dr. Joshua Fetterman, Morton Wing of St. Joseph's Hall, Office #14.
+Telephone: 215.248.7129.
+Email: fettermanj@chc.edu.

-The Secondary Education Co-Major and Special Education Minor are available to Biology Majors as part of the Secondary Education Certification Preparation Program in Biology (Grades 7 -12.)
+The Secondary Education Co-Major and Special Education Minor are available to Biology Majors as part of the Secondary Education Certification Preparation Program in Biology (Grades 7 - 12.)
 Students interested in the Co-Major/Minor should contact the Education Office at 215.248.7129.